gckang/HoosWhoPoop/README.md

 # HoosWhoPoop

 Create user "demo" with password "demo".
-The database name currently is "potd5" but we can change that later.
+The database name is "poo".

 Make sure to have this folder saved under xampp\htdocs folder.

+The files request.php and request-db.php are from POTD5 used only for reference.